jk021227/It-s_giving/README.md

    python server.py
    ```

 Now open your browser and go to `http://localhost:3000` & have fun!
 Please click on any part of the screen except the buttons to initiate user interaction.
-Since the music/audios play on hover, if you don't interact with the website beforehand and try to hover the buttons it will throw `ERROR play() failed because the user didn't interact with the document first.`.
-It's because of a default browser policy — but the app still works! 🥺 👉 👈
+Since the music/audios play on hover, if you don't interact with the website beforehand and try to hover over the buttons, it will throw `ERROR play() failed because the user didn't interact with the document first.`.
+This is because of a default browser policy — but the app still works! 🥺 👉 👈

 ## 📡 API Integration